Function theory on the Neil parabola

 \end{section}

-\begin{section}{Proof of a Mixed Carath\'eodory-Pick Interpolation Problem} By precomposing all functions with $\phi_{z_3}$ we may assume $z_3=0$ in proposition \ref{prop:interp}.
-Then, all functions of interest will correspond to functions in $\mathcal{O}(M,\mathbb{D})$, and therefore it is clear that if there is a function $f \in \mathcal{O}(\mathbb{D},\mathbb{D})$ which satisfies the $f'(0)=0, f(z_i)=w_1$ for $i=1,2$, then the inequality (\ref{mixedcp-ineq}) holds.
+\begin{section}{Proof of theorem \ref{prop:interp}} By precomposing all functions with $\phi_{z_3}$ we may assume $z_3=0$ in theorem \ref{prop:interp}.
+Then, all functions of interest will correspond to functions in $\mathcal{O}(N,\mathbb{D})$, and therefore it is clear that if there is a function $h \in \mathcal{O}(\mathbb{D},\mathbb{D})$ which satisfies the $h'(0)=0, h(z_i)=w_i$ for $i=1,2$, then the inequality (\ref{mixedcp-ineq}) holds (by theorem \ref{MainThm} and the definition of Carath\'eodory pseudodistance).

-On the other hand, if the inequality (\ref{mixedcp-ineq}) holds (again with $z_3=0$), then pick a function $h \in \mathcal{O}(M,\mathbb{D})$ with
+On the other hand, if the inequality (\ref{mixedcp-ineq}) holds (again with $z_3=0$), then pick a function $f \in \mathcal{O}(N,\mathbb{D})$ with

-(we know such a function exists by the formula for $c_M$) and then set $g:=h \circ p \in \mathcal{O}(\mathbb{D},\mathbb{D})$.
-The function $g$ satisfies $\rho (w_1, w_2) \leq \rho (g(z_1), g(z_2))$ and by composing $g$ with an appropriate function we can find a function with $f(z_1)=w_1$, $f(z_2)=w_2$, and $f'(0)=0$.
+(we know such a function exists by the formula for $c_N$) and then set $h:=f \circ p \in \mathcal{O}(\mathbb{D},\mathbb{D})$.
+The function $h$ satisfies $\rho (w_1, w_2) \leq \rho (h(z_1), h(z_2))$ and by composing $h$ with an appropriate function we can find a function $F \in \mathcal{O}(\mathbb{D},\mathbb{D})$ with $F(z_1)=w_1$, $F(z_2)=w_2$, and $F'(0)=0$.

-Finally, if $f$ satisfies the interpolation problem and equality in (\ref{mixedcp-ineq}), then $g:=\phi_{f(0)} \circ f$ satisfies equality as well.
+To prove the last part of theorem \ref{prop:interp}, suppose $F$ satisfies the interpolation problem and equality in (\ref{mixedcp-ineq}).
+Then, $h:=\phi_{F(0)} \circ F$ satisfies equality as well.
 Hence, when